philschanely/course-ux/_lessons/03-interpretation-gulfs.md

 ---
 ### Interpreting Contextual Research

-Returning to the Holztblatt text we now look at how to effectively share data from contextual research and take next steps towards acting on it.
+Returning to the Holtzblatt text we now look at how to effectively share data from contextual research and take next steps towards acting on it.

 ***Read Chapter 4 from [Holtzblatt][holtz].***